accurascan/Qatar-Android-SDK/README.md

          if (sdkModel.isMRZEnable) // RecogType.MRZ

-        // if sdkModel.isOCREnable true then get card list which you are selected on     					creating license if (sdkModel.isOCREnable) List<ContryModel> modelList = recogEngine.getCardList(MainActivity.this);
+        // if sdkModel.isOCREnable true then get list of the cards which you have added while creating license if (sdkModel.isOCREnable) List<ContryModel> modelList = recogEngine.getCardList(MainActivity.this);
         if (modelList != null) { // if country & card added in license

+            Use following code to get country card details.
             ContryModel contryModel = modelList.get(/*selected country position*/);
             contryModel.getCountry_id(); // getting country id
             CardModel model = contryModel.getCards().get(/*selected card position*/); // getting card